nbrest/kamehouse/kamehouse-mobile/README.md

 `cordova emulate android`

+- This is usually too slow for me, so it's better to test in a local browser

 - *__Note__: The emulator didn't pickup `http://niko-server`, I had to update the code to use the server IP address `http://192.168.0.109` for the emulator to connect to the backend and pull kamehouse*

 # Development of app running natively on android